Fat Lie Theory: Abstract representations up to homotopy of Lie groupoids

+viewed as a groupoid map (here, $1_M$ denotes the unit groupoid).
+Now, we can always pullback an abstract ruth along a Lie groupoid map, and what Proposition \ref{prop: underlying complex of vector bundles} shows is that the resulting abstract ruth $\calE_G|_M$ can be seen as a complex of vector bundles. \end{remark}

-\begin{remark} Notice that we are assuming that ruths are non-negatively graded.
-In particular, when dualising a ruth, we shift it to non-negative degrees.
-To be clear, given an $n$-term abstract ruth $\calE_G$,
+\begin{remark} Notice that we are assuming that (abstract) ruths are non-negatively graded.
+In particular, when dualising an abstract ruth, we shift it to non-negative degrees.
+To be clear, given an $(n+1)$-term abstract ruth $\calE_G$,